smhsu/webstacToCal/README.md

 Of course, you'll need your own webserver for this.

 1. Change the `homepage` key in `package.json` to whereever you are hosting.
-2. Change the keys in `.env.production` to whatever API keys you will be using.
+2. Change the values in `.env.production` to whatever API keys you will be using.
+    * `GTAG_ID` is for Google Analytics.
+You can delete that key if you don't want to use Analytics.
 3. Run `npm run build` on the command line.
 This will output static HTML and Javascript that you can host.